rubyistcn/rails/docs/getting_started.md

-**DO NOT READ THIS FILE ON GITHUB, GUIDES ARE PUBLISHED ON https://guides.rubyonrails.org.**
+---
+layout: default
+title: Rails 起步
+nav_order: 2
+---

-Getting Started with Rails
+Rails 起步
 ==========================

 This guide covers getting up and running with Ruby on Rails.

 After reading this guide, you will know:

-* How to install Rails, create a new Rails application, and connect your application to a database.
+* [x] How to install Rails, create a new Rails application, and connect your application to a database.
-* The general layout of a Rails application.
+* [x] The general layout of a Rails application.
-* The basic principles of MVC (Model, View, Controller) and RESTful design.
+* [x] The basic principles of MVC (Model, View, Controller) and RESTful design.
-* How to quickly generate the starting pieces of a Rails application.
+* [x] How to quickly generate the starting pieces of a Rails application.

 --------------------------------------------------------------------------------